-Students who are registered in exchange for only one academic term must complete a minimum of 12 credits during the UBC academic term in order to retain their non-renewable award and a minimum of 13.5 credits to maintain their renewable award eligibility.
+Students registered in exchange for only one academic term must complete a minimum of 12 credits during the UBC academic term to maintain their award and renewable award eligibility.

 Recipients of renewable scholarship may continue to receive funding while registered in an exchange program.
-Students on exchange are considered full-time.
-Since UBC scholarships are based on results from your previous Winter Session at UBC, you won't receive automatic eligibility because UBC will not have grade or credit information from your time away on exchange.
-You'll be required to submit a transcript to the office administering your award and meet the UBC award credit and academic requirements.
-For details, please contact Enrolment Services.
+Students on exchange are expected to be enrolled in a full-time course load at the exchange institution.
+Since UBC scholarships are based on results from your previous Winter Session at UBC, you won't receive automatic eligibility because UBC will not have grades or credit information from your time away on exchange.
+You'll be required to submit an exchange transcript to Enrolment Services and meet the UBC award credit and academic requirements.

-Students participating in an approved exchange program may be eligible to receive scholarships and other academic awards provided if they satisfy UBC Senate Regulations and the following special conditions:
+Students participating in an approved exchange program may be eligible to receive scholarships and other academic awards if they meet UBC Senate Regulations and the following special conditions:

-- For scholarships in the following Winter session, students on exchange must be registered in a minimum of 27 percentage graded credits overall at UBC and/or the exchange institution during the current Winter session.
+- For scholarships in the following Winter session, students on exchange must be registered in a minimum of 24 percentage-graded credits overall at UBC and their exchange institution during the current Winter session.

-- For recommended awards, students normally need to submit an exchange transcript to their faculty/department.
-Check with faculty or department advising offices for details.
+- For faculty recommended awards, students normally need to submit an exchange transcript to their faculty or department.
+You can connect with Academic Advising for more information.

-- For scholarships adjudicated by Enrolment Services, students must submit a copy of their exchange transcript for each of these awards by the individual award program deadline.
-For competitive scholarships, grades from exchange terms will need to be compared and converted to UBC grades so that a GPA can be calculated for award eligibility, where required.
+- For awards managed by Enrolment Services, students must submit a copy of their exchange transcript by the award program deadline.
+For competitive scholarships, grades from exchange terms must be compared and converted to UBC grades so that a GPA can be calculated for award eligibility, where required.

 Students on co-op terms

-Students in a Co-op program may be eligible for scholarships in the following academic term, as long as they satisfy the UBC senate regulations and the special conditions below.
+Students in a Co-op program may be eligible for scholarships in the following academic term, as long as they meet the UBC Senate Regulations and the special conditions below.

-If students have one Co-op work term and one academic term (in classes) over the same Winter Session, scholarships will be affected in the following ways:
+If you have one Co-op work term and are enrolled in classes for one academic term in the same Winter Session, your eligibility for scholarships will be affected in the following ways:

 For scholarships during a Co-op year

-- Students must be registered in at least 12 credits during the academic term to receive the scholarship.
+- You must be registered in at least 12 credits during the academic term to receive the scholarship.